dhruv025/Reactjs-Concepts/README.md

 onClick Event

 useState Hook is used in functional component to update data in a component.
+When the state is updated the component is re-rendered.